 - The space has to be used to conduct business regularly and exclusively, meaning you can’t claim an entire room if it actually doubles as the guest room.

 - Your home office needs to be your primary place of business.
 If you head to the coffee shop from time to time, that’s okay.
-But if you rent a desk in a coworking space for 25 days out of the month, your case for the deduction is a little weaker.

 If you rent an office space outside your home, see the Rent and utilities section under small business deductions.